zonneplan/KiBot/README.md

     - `filter`: [string=''] Name for the filter, for documentation purposes.
     - *filter_msg*: Alias for filter.
     - `number`: [number=0] Error number we want to exclude.
 KiCad 5 only.
-    - `regex`: [string='None'] Regular expression to match the text for the error we want to exclude.
+    - `regex`: [string=''] Regular expression to match the text for the error we want to exclude.
     - *regexp*: Alias for regex.
 - `ignore_unconnected`: [boolean=false] Option for `run_drc`.
 Ignores the unconnected nets.
 Useful if you didn't finish the routing.
 - `pcb_replace`: [dict] Replaces tags in the PCB.
 I.e. to insert the git hash or last revision date.